fpgadeveloper/ethernet-fmc-max-throughput/README.md

 ## Description

-This project is used for testing the [Quad Gigabit Ethernet FMC](http://ethernetfmc.com "Ethernet FMC") at maximum throughput.
+This project is used for testing the [Ethernet FMC] or [Robust Ethernet FMC] at maximum throughput.
 The design contains 4 AXI Ethernet blocks and 4 hardware traffic generators.
 The transmitted frames contain fixed destination and source MAC addresses, the Ethertype, a payload of random data and the FCS checksum.